Herein are the older Challenger II 447 Legacy, 503 Deluxe, 582 Premium

 The entire airframe is constructed of aircraft-grade 6061-T6 aluminum alloy, Chromoly steel, stainless steel rivets and AN aircraft hardware.
 All steel weldments are fabricated entirely at the factory.

-Challengers are covered with light weight Superflite aircraft fabric which has a life expectancy in the order of 20 years and great performance and looks.
+Challengers are covered with light weight Superflite aircraft fabric which has a life expectancy in the order of 20-30 years plus great performance and looks.

 The Superflite fabric for each of the tail surfaces is pre-sewn at the factory into socks or envelopes of exactly the right size and shape.
 The fabric for the fuselage and wings is pre-cut at the factory.
 This all greatly speeds and simplifies the covering process.